 How it fits in your signal chain

 The typical routing is: computer to audio interface, the interface’s main analogue outputs into the monitor controller’s input, then the controller’s outputs to your monitors.
+If you are not sure which sockets carry which signal, our guide to how to connect studio monitors walks through the cabling.
 If you use a controller, set the interface output to a fixed reference level (often near unity) and do all day-to-day volume changes on the controller.
 Your headphones plug into the controller, not the interface.
 For a full picture of where it sits in a room, see our overview in the studio monitors hub and the broader home studio gear checklist.

 Frequently asked questions